Kaiyuan888/super-mario-Reinforcement-learning/README.md

 Possible loophole:

-PPO method: While A3C method is good to help fasten the training,it is not yet stable, thus, OpenAI propose a optimization method where gradient descent c
+PPO method: While A3C method is good to help fasten the training, it is not yet stable, thus, OpenAI propose a optimization method where gradient descent can enables multiple epochs of minibatch updates

 # Super Mario Bro Procedure (how to run code)